-Accommodations are typically adjustments in the way things are done, not adjustments in the curriculum.
-An accommodation could be a different way to receive important information for courses, such as audio textbooks.
-It could also be a different way to do important things, such as having additional time to take tests.
-Examples for campus living accommodations could be that one is assigned to live in a residential hall that has an elevator, or having a room that is very close to a restroom.
-Other kinds of accommodations are also possible.
+An accommodation is typically an adjustment in the way things are done, not an adjustment in the curriculum.
+An accommodation could be a different way to receive important information for a course, such as using an audio textbook in conjunction with the hardcopy.
+It could also be a different way to do important things such as having additional time to take tests.

 If you request accommodations a placement test under non-standard conditions due to a disability, do not register online.
 Instead, send a letter on high school letterhead from a teacher, counselor, or principal describing the appropriate accommodations you need.

 Email this information to email@example.com, or mail to:

 To learn more about what's happening in our office and opportunities for current student involvement, please check out the sessions below.